 The Boy in the Striped Pajamas is a story seen through the innocent eyes of Bruno, the eight-year-old son of the commandant of a concentration camp, who forms a friendship with a Jewish boy on the other side of the camp fence.
 The movie is based on the novel of the same name by Irish writer John Boyne.
 It is a brilliant film about the lines that divide us and the innocence of childhood as opposed to the cruelties of war in an adult world.

 This compelling work by Italian comedian, actor and director Roberto Benigni combines the elements of tragedy and comedy in order to reveal the realities of the Holocaust.
-Benigni himself plays Guido Orefice, a Jewish Italian bookshop owner who must employ his imagination to shield his son from the horrors of a Nazi concentration camp.
+Benigni himself plays Guido Orefice, a Jewish-Italian bookshop owner who must employ his imagination to shield his son from the horrors of a Nazi concentration camp.
 A curious amalgam of laughter and sobering moments ensues and the film eventually won no less than three academy awards!

 The Counterfeiters is a film about Operation Bernhard, the largest counterfeiting operation in history, carried out by Germany during WWII.
 The operation was a secret plan by Nazi Germany to destabilize the United Kingdom by flooding its economy with forged Bank of England pound notes.
-The film is based on a memoir written by Adolf Burger, a Jewish Slovak typographer who was imprisoned in 1942 for forging baptismal certificates to save Jews from deportation, and was later interned at a concentration camp to work on Operation Bernhard.
+The film is based on a memoir written by Adolf Burger, a Jewish Slovakian typographer who was imprisoned in 1942 for forging baptismal certificates to save Jews from deportation, and was later interned at a concentration camp to work on Operation Bernhard.

 This movie tells the story of Jewish pawnbroker Sol Nazerman, who was a victim of Nazi persecution and saw his family tortured and killed in a concentration camp.
 He loses all faith in his fellow men and lives a bitter and friendless life numbed by the horrors of the past, only realising the tragedy of his actions too late.
-The movie was adapted from the novel of the same name by Edward Lewis Wallant.
+The movie was adapted from a novel of the same name by Edward Lewis Wallant.